Maxd1512/Astralis/README.md

-WRO 2025 FUTURE ENGINEERS - Astralis
-# Astralis
+# 🚀 Astralis
-Github for WRO.

 Welcome to the official repository of **Team Astralis**, participants in the World Robot Olympiad (WRO) 2025 under the Future Engineers category.

 Here you'll find the full development journey of our autonomous robot — from initial concepts to final deployment.
 This includes technical schematics, code, component details, and documentation of the engineering process behind our robot.

 ---

 ## 📚 Table of Contents

 - 👥 Meet the Team
 - 🎯 About the Challenge
 - 🤖 Robot Overview